-FrieslandCampina also processes milk from countries outside the Netherlands.
 For all German and Belgian milk, the carbon footprint of raw milk is assumed to be the same as that of Dutch milk as production systems are similar.
-For all other countries of sourcing the carbon footprint of raw milk is based on a study published by the Food and Agriculture organization of the United Nations (FAO and GDP, 2018).
-For procured finished dairy product such as milk powders and whey regionalized carbon footprints are estimated based on the regionalized carbon footprints of raw milk (FAO and GDP, 2028) and modelled carbon footprint of processing based on internal data (see Annex 3).
+For six countries of sourcing the carbon footprint of raw milk is based on a study executed by Blonk Sustainability (2024).
+For all other countries the carbon footprint is based on the study from FAO and GDP (2019).
+For procured finished dairy product such as milk powders and whey regionalized carbon footprints are estimated based on the regionalized carbon footprints of raw milk and modelled carbon footprint of processing based on internal data (see Annex 3).